NOTES – 1919 February, page 1. [PMSS_notes_1919_001.jpg]

 The Pine Mountain Settlement School archival mission supports and draws from the institutional Pine Mountain Settlement School Mission Statement.
 The School operates under the watchful eye of representative Trustees, many from Berea College.
 The Board of Trustees along with the School’s Director, guide the institution’s strategic planning goals.
 This is a model that has persisted with only a few adjustments since the founding of the institution in 1913.
 The President of Berea College has been a member of the Board of Trustees since 1949.

-The Pine Mountain Settlement School’s mission remains true to its long 113-year history and is focused on educational and social enrichment programs centered on the local community but serving the broader Appalachian region and beyond.
-Once a boarding school with a progressive curriculum, Pine Mountain Settlement School’s recent educational programming has moved from a residential educational model to multi-faceted offerings of short-term environmental, cultural, medical, social, agricultural, arts and crafts, and other workshops and programs for all ages.
+The Pine Mountain Settlement School’s mission remains true to its long 112-year history and is focused on educational and social enrichment programs that draw on the local community but serve the broader Appalachian region and beyond.
+Once a boarding school with a progressive curriculum, Pine Mountain Settlement School’s recent educational programming has moved from a residential educational model to multi-faceted offerings of short-term environmental, cultural, medical, social, agricultural, arts and crafts, and other workshops and programs for all ages and interests.
 For the duration of its existence, the archive has not moved away from, nor will it move away from, a commitment to Pine Mountain as place and people. more …

 OUR ARCHIVAL VISION